Filimoa/bridging-data-divides-workbook/README.md

 5. **API Keys:**

-This notebook uses an OpenAI-based implementation for simplicity.
+This notebook uses an OpenAI-based approach for simplicity.
+Given the low token usage, it should only cost a few cents to run.

 - If you're new to the OpenAI API, [sign up for an account](https://platform.openai.com/signup).
 - Follow the [Quickstart](https://platform.openai.com/docs/quickstart) to retrieve your API key.